TheraSphereŽ A Radiation Treatment Option for Liver Cancer

 TheraSphere® is an outpatient radiation treatment for unresectable hepatocellular carcinoma, metastatic liver cancer, and cholangioarcinoma.
 This treatment is FDA approved as a “Humanitarian Use Device”.
 This means that, as of this time, its effectiveness has not been proven.
 Case reports and small studies suggest a good response from TheraSphere® (size of the tumor is reduced).
 It is safe and offers a likely benefit to patients who are good candidates for the treatment.

 The treatment involves injecting a large number of tiny radioactive glass beads (TheraSpheres®) into the liver arteries (the blood vessels that bring oxygen to the liver).
 The TheraSpheres® travel through the blood vessels until they lodge into the smaller blood vessels of the liver tumor.
 The beads stay there and give off radiation that destroys the cancer cells with little injury to the healthy liver.
 After 3 days, the beads lose their radioactivity.

 Who can get TheraSphere® treatment?

-Patients who have cancer that starts in the liver and cannot be removed with surgery may be able to receive this treatment.
+Patients who have your type ofcancer that cannot be removed with surgery may be able to receive this treatment.
 Your doctor, the Interventional Radiology staff, and the Radiation Oncology staff will review your health history, recent CT scans, and your blood work.
 They will assess whether you are able to tolerate the treatment.
 Also, to make sure that you are a good candidate, 3 screening tests need to be done before the treatment.

 - A triphasic CT scan is a special type of CT scan.
 A series of liver x-ray pictures are taken to look closely at your liver blood vessels and to measure the exact size of the liver tumor(s).
 This will decide the correct dose of radiation for your tumor(s) within the liver.